Take Me Back to Your House

-"Take Me Back to Your House" is a song by English electronic music duo Basement Jaxx featuring Martina Sorbara.
+"Take Me Back to Your House" is a song by English electronic music duo Basement Jaxx with Martina Sorbara on vocals.
 It was released as the second single from their fourth studio album, Crazy Itch Radio (2006), by XL Recordings.
 The track reached number 42 on the UK Singles Chart following its release in October 2006.

 Composition

 The Independent described the track as an uptempo banjo house "stomper".

 Critical reception

 The Independent called the track "deliriously catchy."
 Robert Christgau chose the song as one of his favorite tracks from the album.

 Music video

 The music video for the song was directed by Dougal Wilson.
 The video features Martina Sorbara and high stepping Cossacks and dancing bears.
 The Independent called the video "remarkable."